navikt/kafka-sandbox/README.md

 The commands 'newtopic', 'deltopic' and 'showtopics' allow simple administration of Kafka topics for testing purposes.

+### Tip regarding terminal usage

+The examples generally require multiple terminal windows, in order to start different producer/consumer processes in parallel with visible output.
+Using only terminal tabs is perhaps not the best option, because you will not be able to see in real time the different outputs together.
+If you are already using something like tmux you can benefit greatly by using multiple panes and windows.

 ### Running directly from IntelliJ

 You can create run configurations in IntelliJ for all the examples, by starting